doloadama/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la do not ignore entries starting with . ls -lna long format with user and group IDS displayed numerically and hidden files mkdir /tmp/my_first_directory
+ls -la do not ignore entries starting with . ls -lna long format with user and group IDS displayed numerically and hidden files mkdir /tmp/my_first_directory rm -r delete a file or a directory